 Technology can help mitigate the challenge of scaling rapidly and reducing contact:

-- Innovations in computer vision, machine learning and augmented reality (AR) are available in smartphones, tablets and wearables.
+- Innovations in computer vision, machine learning, barcode and ID scanning, and augmented reality (AR) are available in smartphones, tablets and wearables.

 - These are powerful tools and familiar to most adults, shortening the time it takes for new workers to learn processes and technologies.